amachunga/AWS-machine-learning-foundation/README.md

 # AWS Machine learning Foundation
- This repository contains some practical work done during the course
+ This repository contains some practical work done during the course to demonstrate my learning.